rxcle/rxindi-support/help.md

 Rxindi performs its actions based on _statements_ (which are processing instructions) in a document.
 These statements can be placed in the Story of any Frame.

 In order to identify Rxindi statements in inline text and to distinguish them from other content they must be placed in a _placeholder_.
 Placeholders use a set of character combinations that is unlikely to occur in normal text.
 For Rxindi the placeholder syntax is `${...}` where the `...` marks the location where the actual statement goes.
 An example of an actual placeholder with statement is `${=FirstName}`.
 On processing this statement replaces the placeholder with the contents of a _FirstName_ element.
-Much more on this and the many other statements in the next chapter.

-> The difference between placeholders and statements is important: Placeholders only exist as a _container_ of statements, they perform no logic in itself.
+> The difference between placeholders and statements is important: Placeholders only exist as a _container_ for Rxindi Statements; They perform no logic in itself.
 For instance `${}` is a valid placeholder which does nothing and `${blabla}` is a valid placeholder which contains an _invalid_ statement.

 ## Statements
-Statements perform the action processing logic.
+Statements specify the actual processing logic.
 All statements start with a single symbol that indicates the statement type.
 This must be the first non whitespace character ...
 - following a placeholder opening `${`
 - following a multi-statement separator `;` (more on this later)
 - on the first non-empty line
 - following a _newline_

-Most statements also take arguments.
-The main argument directly follows the statement symbol (whitespace is allowed here, but for consistency we recommend against using it).
+Almost all statements also take one or more arguments.
+The main argument directly follows the statement symbol (whitespace is allowed here).
 Any additional arguments follow the main argument and are separated by a comma.
-Note that the _meaning_ (and thus allowed syntax) for arguments depend on the statement used.
+Note that the _meaning_ (and thus allowed syntax) for arguments depend on the statement type used.

-An example of a statement:
+An example of a statement with two arguments:

 ```
 ${@PersonDetails,Person[1]}